How to auto populate other cells when selecting values in Excel drop down list?

 Note: In the formula, the D2 is the drop down list CELL, A2:B8 is the table range includes the lookup value and the results, and the number 2 indicates the column number which the results locate.
 For example, if the results locate in the third column of your table range, please change the 2 to 3.
 You can change the variable values in the formula based on your needs.

 3. From now on, when you select a name in the drop down list, E2 will be auto-populated with a specific score.

 You can easily populate other values based on drop-down list selection without remembering formulas with the Look for a value in list formula of Kutools for Excel.

 1. Select a cell for locating the auto-populate value (says cell C10), and then click Kutools > Formula Helper > Formula Helper, see screenshot:

-1).
-In the Table_array box, select the table which contains the drop-down list values and populated values.
+- In the Table_array box, click the button to select the table range which contains the lookup value and the result value;

 Now the corresponding cell value will be auto-populated in cell C10 based on drop-down list selection.